JEKO10/JEKO10/README.md

 <h1 align="center">Hi 👋, I'm Aleksa Bubanja</h1>
 <h3 align="center">I am an ambitious frontend developer who is thirst for knowledge.
-I'm currently looking for an opportunity to work in an environment that will help me progress</h3>
+I work hard to achieve my goals and I love to learn.
+I'm currently looking for an opportunity to work in an environment that will help me progress.</h3>

 - 🔭 I’m currently working on [NBA-Information with React-Typescript](https://github.com/JEKO10/NBA-Information)